github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-python.rst

             "value",
           ]

-The tracking of list elements is imprecise in that the analysis does not know, where in the list the tracked value is found.
+The tracking of list elements is imprecise in that the analysis does not know where in the list the tracked value is found.
 So this summary simply states that if the value is found somewhere in the input list, it will also be found somewhere in the output list, unchanged.

 Reference material